-The trends and factors of change in both the Mexican and global labor force (demographic changes – millennial generation – technological advances, accelerated rhythm of change in companies, shortage of talent, among other factors), are motivating companies to create alternative job positions with unique conditions, varying and implementing various types of work shifts and schedules, changing the dynamic and working environments and the employment benefits, among other conditions.
+The trends and factors of change in both the Mexican and global labor force (demographic changes – the millennial generation – technological advances, the accelerated rhythm of change in companies, shortage of talent, among other factors), are motivating companies to create alternative job positions with unique conditions, varying and implementing various types of work shifts and schedules, changing the dynamic and working environments and the employment benefits, among other conditions.

 1. RULES AGAINST LABOR DISCRIMINATION.
 Mexican Constitution.
 Federal Labor Law.
 Federal Law for the Elimination and Prevention of discrimination.
 International Employment Agreement 111 regarding employment discrimination.
 Mexican Official Regulation 025 regarding Employment Equality.
 Federal Criminal Code, among others.

-Actions that need to be taken by the employer: These rules should be complied in any process of advertising and hiring of employees, such as: in the job description of the position offered to the public in general, in social and printing media, in job applications, during the job interviews, in criteria for the application of the medical tests and the request of personal information, including any criminal backgrounds, among others.
+Actions that need to be taken by the employer: These rules should be complied with in any process of advertising and hiring employees, such as: in the job description of the position offered to the public in general, in social and print media, in job applications, during the job interviews, in criteria for the application of the medical tests and the request of personal information, including any criminal backgrounds, among others.

 2. REGULATION FOR THE PROTECTION OF PERSONAL DATA.
 Federal Law for the Protection of Personal Data in Possession of Individuals and the corresponding Regulations (“Data Law”).